dvreeze/yaidom/docs/motivation.rst

 ==========

 I wanted a Scala-esque DOM-like XML library, centered around immutable thread-safe nodes.
 I also wanted that library to be somewhat less ambitious and more "pessimistic" than existing alternatives, such as the standard Scala XML library or Anti-XML.
+Moreover, I wanted the library to be sufficiently ease to use for XML scripting tasks (powered by Scala Collections).
 Hence, I created yaidom.

 By the way, in one way yaidom is pretty optimistic, namely the availability of (heap) memory.
 Maybe in Scala 2.10, with the help of
 SIP-15 (value classes), yaidom can become more memory-efficient.